 What brands and companies do you admire and take inspiration from?

 One that I take inspiration from is Tesla.
 I see Elon Musk as somebody that’s been hard-working since day one and truly wants to make the world around him better.
 He's environmentally focused and wants to see us take big strides when it comes to exploring space.

 From a marketing perspective, a few other brands that I enjoy are Squarespace and Aesop.
 The common thread for these, is the ability to take a product which is pretty mainstream and create a whole brand experience.
 Which is what we are trying to do with our services at Avaana.

 Which books, podcasts and blogs do you like to dive into?

 Previous to COVID-19, I used to have a long commute into the office and in the car ride I'd listened to a number of podcasts.
-My favorite business-related one is Business Wars.
+My favourite business-related one is Business Wars.

 It was great to hear of some fantastic businesses who achieved success, learn where they come from and in many cases to learn from their mistakes.

 And recently I've been listening to a podcast called On Purpose by Jay Shetty.
 It's given me an interesting insight on the wellbeing & wellness space and it's helped me crystallise the brand positioning for Avaana.